One of London’s most recognizable and popular attractions is the London Eye.

 Further Reading for Visiting London

 That’s it for our complete guide to visiting the London Eye!
-We hope you found it useful to help you decide on the best property for your trip to the city.
+We hope you found it useful.

 We’ve also got a number of other resources to help you plan your trip to London and the UK in general which we think you’ll find useful.